zhangyt-cn/DataAnalyst/README.md

 ![Demo](assets/page.png)

-### Note
-Currently, ONLY CSV file is processed, and the graphs will be decided from four types of graph: line, bar, pie, scatter.
+> Note: currently, ONLY CSV file is processed, and the graphs will be decided from four types of graph: line, bar, pie, scatter.
 Yet more feature updates are coming soon!

 ## Quick start
 ### 😺 Environment